bitNathan/daily-scraped-emails/README.md

 |--------|------------------
 |✅| Wikipedia content scraping | Daily trending articles and "On This Day"
 |✅| Email automation | Automated sending via cron/Task Scheduler
-|X| Better email formatting with html and css
+|✅| Better email formatting with html and css
 |X| Add support for windows users with Task Scheduler and documentation
-|X| Multiple news sources
+|X| Multiple news sources and daily xkcd comic
-|X| Customizable content, let users choose what sections to include
+|X| Customizable content, let users choose what to include, ordering, and css styling
-|X| OAuth email authentication rather than app passwords
+|X| Optional OAuth email authentication rather than app passwords

 ## Contributing
 This is a hobby project, but feel free to: